jupyterlab/jupyterlab/docs/source/developer/extension_tutorial.rst

 tab panel when invoked.

 Fire up your favorite text editor and open the ``src/index.ts`` file in your extension project.
-Add the following import at the top of the file to get a reference to the command palette interface.
+Change the import at the top of the file to get a reference to the command palette interface and the Jupyter front end.

 .. code:: typescript

     import {
+      JupyterFrontEnd, JupyterFrontEndPlugin
+    } from '@jupyterlab/application';

+    import {
       ICommandPalette
     } from '@jupyterlab/apputils';

-You will also need to install this dependency.
-Run the following command in the repository root folder install the dependency and save it to your `package.json`:
+You will also need to install these dependencies.
+Run the following commands in the repository root folder install the dependency and save it to your `package.json`:

 .. code:: bash

     jlpm add @jupyterlab/apputils
+    jlpm add @jupyterlab/application

 Locate the ``extension`` object of type ``JupyterFrontEndPlugin``.
 Change the definition so that it reads like so: